 - Course proposal including the subject area, a brief syllabus and proposed methods for a 15-week course directed towards advanced undergraduate or graduate students

 - Three letters of recommendation (Applicants must submit the names and e-mail addresses of three recommenders via the application page.
 Each recommender will receive an e-mail prompt with a link to upload the letter; applicants will receive a confirmation email as each letter is uploaded.
 It is the applicant’s responsibility to coordinate with recommenders so that they have ample time to upload after the applicant submits his or her application.
-Letters will not be accepted by direct e-mail or postal mail, nor will they be accepted after February 20 at 5 p.m.
+Letters will not be accepted by direct e-mail or postal mail, nor will they be accepted after February 23, 2018, at 5 p.m.
 EST. Applicants who use Interfolio’s online application delivery system need to apply several days before the deadline to ensure that letters arrive on time.
-Any applicant who has not completed the PhD at the time of application should request that at least one recommender confirm his/her expected graduation date in his/her reference letter.
-Applicants to Economics will submit letters according to the instructions in the American Economic Association job portal.)
+Any applicant who has not completed the PhD at the time of application should request that at least one recommender confirm his/her expected oral defense date (if any) and graduation date in his/her reference letter.

-Applicants may only apply for a single position below.
-Applications to multiple departments/programs will not be accepted.
+Applicants may only apply for a single position below:

-For answers to questions about Dietrich School Postdoctoral Fellowships in the Department of Economics that are not covered in the FAQs, contact Georgia Spears at firstname.lastname@example.org.
+For answers to questions about Dietrich School Diversity Postdoctoral Fellowship in the Department of History that are not covered in the FAQs, contact Liann Tsoukas, search committee chair, at email@example.com.

-For answers to questions about Dietrich School Postdoctoral Fellowships in the Department of Political Science that are not covered in the FAQs, contact Wynn Maloney at email@example.com.
+For answers to questions about Dietrich School Diversity Postdoctoral Fellowship in the Department of Sociology that are not covered in the FAQs, contact Jackie Smith at firstname.lastname@example.org

-Apply for a Dietrich School Postdoctoral Fellowship with the Humanities Center by selecting the one department or program for which you would like to be considered:
+Apply for a Dietrich School Diversity Postdoctoral Fellowship with the Humanities Center.
+Enter as your department or program of primary affiliation one Humanities department or program for which you would like to be considered:

-For answers to questions about Dietrich School Humanities Center Postdoctoral Fellowships that are not covered in the FAQs, contact firstname.lastname@example.org.
+For answers to questions about Dietrich School Diversity Postdoctoral Fellowships with the Humanities Center that are not covered in the FAQs, contact email@example.com.

 For a list of Dietrich School faculty members whom you may propose as mentors on the application form, access the faculty directory.